 Regional innovation remains strong

-This year’s Deloitte Technology Fast 500 winners hail from cities far and wide across North America—from San Francisco; to Rockville, Maryland; to Richmond, British Columbia.
+Deloitte’s Technology Fast 500 winners hail from cities far and wide across North America—from Los Angeles to New York to Canada.
 Of the dozens of locations represented on the list, some have a particularly strong track record of turning out successful, fast growing companies that are releasing new, emerging technologies.

-Well known as an innovation hotspot, Silicon Valley-based businesses are the most prominently ranked representing 20 percent of the companies on the list, with 62 percent in software.
-The New York Metro area came in second, with 14 percent of companies on the list coming from the area in software and digital content, and the media and entertainment sectors.
-Finally New England, Los Angeles and the District of Columbia also dominated as innovation centers in software, digital content, media and entertainment, and biotech.
+Silicon Valley, well-known as an innovation hot spot, continues to lead in representation with 20 percent of the companies on the list, 63 percent of which are in the software industry.
+The New York Metro area and the Greater Los Angeles area came in next, with 17 and 8 percent respectively of companies on the list in software and digital content, and the media and entertainment sectors.
+Rounding out the top five markets, the District of Columbia dominated in software and New England in software and biotech.

 Following is a list of innovative cities with a significant concentration of winners:

-Software continues to have the greatest impact across technology sectors, representing 57 percent of the entire list and three of the top 10 winners overall.
-Of the private companies, 55 percent identified themselves in software as a service (SaaS), 37 percent in cloud computing, 37 percent in data analytics and 35 percent in mobile.
-Each year, since the creation of the ranking, software companies have made up the majority of winners, with an average growth rate of 667 percent this year.
+Software continues to have the greatest impact across technology sectors, representing 58 percent of the entire list and five of the top 10 winners overall.
+Of the private companies, 44 percent identified themselves in software as a service (SaaS), 24 percent in enterprise software, and 10 percent in security.
+Since the creation of the ranking, each year software companies have made up the majority of winners, with a median growth rate of 275 percent this year.

 The percentage of companies from industry sectors represented on the Technology Fast 500 are as follows: